levelspend/levelspend.github.io/README.md

 These omissions are intentional.
 The tool answers one question and answers it transparently: given a steady real return, what level of real spending is consistent with your resources?
 The complete model fits in about 80 lines of readable JavaScript inside the file.
 ## Method

-Retirement consumption is the annuity payment that amortizes the retirement-date portfolio plus the present value of future pension and Social Security over the remaining horizon.
+Retirement consumption is the annuity payment that amortizes the retirement-date portfolio, plus the present value of future pension and Social Security, minus the present value of any legacy, over the remaining horizon.
 The savings-rate solve sets working consumption (salary minus savings) equal to retirement consumption and solves in closed form; the retirement-age solve gives the latest whole-year age at which retirement spending does not exceed working spending (the exact,